Be it developing good habits, losing bad ones, or improving your productivity, personal development books are time-tested assets.

 One of which is that according to him, you should never measure progress.

-In his own words, he says, “There is no measure of success, no goal, and no end to a mediation practice.
+In his own words, he says, “There is no measure of success, no goal, and no end to meditation practice.

 Don’t look for results.
 Just keep doing it. . . .
 The first sign that you’re doing it right is that you’ll miss it if you take a break.”

-Conversely, we hear it from almost every other person that we should regularly keep track of progress.
+Conversely, we hear from almost every other person that we should regularly keep track of progress.